dBildungsplattform/dbildungs-iam-server/docs/config.md

         -   [ ] Add your config to the `JsonConfig` class with the required decorators
         -   [ ] Add your config class to the `src/shared/config/index.ts` file
         -   [ ] Add default values to the environment specific json files
+- If the new value needs to be configurable on deployment, consider expanding config.env.ts with read logic for environment variables and set those in the helm chart